A solar geyser provides super-hot water for the home on every sunny day.

 If we have guests to stay then it may be different.

-The modern solar geyser uses vacuated tubes with a copper rod down the centre.
+The modern solar geyser uses vacuated-tubes with a copper rod down the centre.
 Heat is trapped within the glass and conducted up the rod to a manifold containing water; it is extremely effective.

-The hot water in the manifold then by convection rises to the geyser which needs to be placed at least some 60cm above the manifold.
+One of the great advantages over the old systems is that it is frost-proof down to minus 10 degrees and less.
+The hot water then by convection rises to the geyser which needs to be placed at least some 60cm above the manifold.

-In theory the geyser can be in the ceiling below the manifold, but I don’t recommend this.
-A solar pump must be used; they are noisy, expensive and don’t last very long; if the plastic fitting bursts, as ours did, your ceiling will be flooded.
+In theory the geyser can be in the ceiling below the manifold, but I do not recommend this.
+A solar pump must be used; they are noisy, expensive and do not last very long; if the plastic-fitting bursts, as ours did, your house will be flooded.